Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Cost Reduction Opportunities

 The financial impact goes well beyond fuel savings.
 When routine assignments run on autopilot, dispatchers can redirect their attention to exceptions, escalations, and customer issues that actually need a human touch.
+And the numbers are compelling: companies implementing real-time tracking have reduced fuel consumption by up to 30%.

 Tighter routes often mean you can cover the same delivery volume with fewer vehicles, which trims both fleet costs and maintenance bills.
 Smarter scheduling reduces overtime and makes labor planning more predictable.
 And when deliveries succeed the first time, you avoid the compounding costs of redelivery attempts and the customer service time that comes with them.
+For operations evaluating why your business needs route optimization, these cost savings are typically the most compelling starting point.

 Enhanced Customer Experience